Plasmonic metamaterial time crystal: Abstract

 \section{Abstract}

-Periodically driven optical materials and metamaterials have recently emerged as a promising platform for realizing photonic time crystals (PTCs)—systems whose optical properties are strongly and periodically modulated on time scales comparable to the optical cycle of light \cite{Asgari_2024}.
+Periodically driven optical materials and metamaterials have recently emerged as a promising platform for realizing photonic time crystals (PTCs), which are systems whose optical properties are strongly and periodically modulated on timescales comparable to the optical cycle of light \cite{Asgari_2024}.
 These time-varying structures are the temporal counterparts of spatial photonic crystals (SPCs), for which a large and periodic dielectric contrast is achieved spatially on wavelength scales.
 Just as SPCs have revolutionized control over light–matter interactions by engineering the photonic density of states in space~\cite{Yablonovitch_1987, John_1987, Joannopoulos_2011, Lu_2014}, PTCs promise comparable breakthroughs from a fundamentally new perspective: a temporal one~\cite{Lustig_2018, Lyubarov_2022, Dikopoltsev_2022, Li_2023, Wang_2024, Park_2025}.
-However, harnessing such phenomena at optical frequencies poses severe experimental challenges \cite{Asgari_2024, Hayran_2022, Saha_2023, Hayran_2025}, as it requires order-unity modulation depths of the optical properties at optical cycle rates, a regime that has remained elusive to date.\\ Here, we report the first optical realization of a photonic time crystal, achieved with a surface plasmon cavity metamaterial operating at Terahertz frequencies.
-We demonstrate strong (near-unity) and coherent (sub-optical cycle) periodic driving of the plasmonic metamaterial enabled by field-induced dynamical modulation of the carriers’ kinetic energy and effective mass—reaching up to 80\% of their rest mass, an exceptionally high value that forms the basis for time crystalline phenomena with plasmons \cite{ Kiselev_2024, Feinberg_2025}.
-Our experimentally informed theory reveals rich physics within the experimentally accessible parameter regime of this system, including parametric amplification and entangled plasmon generation, and establishes a robust new platform for time-domain photonics.
+However, harnessing such phenomena all-optically poses severe experimental challenges \cite{Asgari_2024, Khurgin_2020, Hayran_2022, Saha_2023, Hayran_2025}, as it requires order-unity modulation depths of a material's optical properties on ultrafast timescales comparable to the light cycle, a regime that has remained elusive to date.\\ Here, we demonstrate the first all-optical realization of a photonic time crystal, achieved with a surface plasmon cavity metamaterial operating at Terahertz (THz) frequencies.
+We demonstrate strong (near-unity) and coherent (sub-optical cycle) periodic driving of the plasmonic metamaterial enabled by field-induced dynamical modulation of the carriers’ kinetic energy and effective mass—reaching up to 80\% of their rest mass.
+Our spectroscopic measurements reveal a transition into the PTC regime mediated by an exceptional point, at which two Floquet-driven optical eigenmodes coalesce.
+In the PTC regime, emergent gain is shown to reduce plasmonic losses by more than 50\% \cite{Kiselev_2024, Feinberg_2025} and we predict plasmonic lasing to be within experimental reach.
+These results pave the way for temporal engineering of losses and light-matter interactions in plasmonic systems, and establish a robust new platform for time-domain photonics.